Lynch23/Lynch23/README.md

-- 👋 Hi, I’m @Lynch23
+- 👋 Lynch23
-- 👀 I’m learning web development, software engineering and AI.
+- 👀 web development, software engineering and AI.
 - 🌱 I’m currently a student in Energy Engineering.
 - 💞️ I’m looking to collaborate on projects and to gain experience in web development and software enigneering.
 - 📫 You can reach me on LinkedIn @Austin Lynch.